 Paris, France – For a lot of French people, the two words “Covid-19” and “technology” have become closely associated with a third: “resistance”.
 Indeed, in the past few months, several attempts by the government to deploy digital technologies to monitor aspects of the population’s activities – their movements, contacts, habits – has met anger from both citizens and French institutions tasked with protecting citizens’ rights, worried about the potential of excessive surveillance and the associated privacy risks.

-A central point of debate continues to be the – the contact-tracing smartphone app that works in the same way as and The StopCovid project has been controversial since it was first announced in late March, especially concerning threats to privacy.
+A central point of debate continues to be the StopCovid application – the contact-tracing smartphone app that works in the same way as Singapore’s TraceTogether and Italy’s Immuni.
+The StopCovid project has been controversial since it was first announced in late March, especially concerning threats to privacy.

-There’s since been and notifications sent via the app – which the press view as for the government.
+There’s since been a very limited number of downloads and notifications sent via the app – which the press view as a predictable fiasco for the government.

 France has a long history of NGOs and other civil society organisations working as ‘guardians’ of digital freedoms

-Another point of controversy was the by French police to monitor public activity during the pandemic.
-Following a complaint by the French to the country’s highest-level court, the State Council that until a proper legal basis for drone deployment was established, or until they could be adapted so individuals who were filmed by cameras mounted on the drones could not be identified.
+Another point of controversy was the use of drones by French police to monitor public activity during the pandemic.
+Following a complaint by the French Human Rights League to the country’s highest-level court, the State Council ruled that drones would be banned until a proper legal basis for drone deployment was established, or until they could be adapted so individuals who were filmed by cameras mounted on the drones could not be identified.
 As with the StopCovid app, the main question for activists was: if specific surveillance and data processing initiatives are authorised in a state of urgency, when and how will France revert back to the rights citizens enjoyed pre-pandemic?

 Why has resistance to Covid-related technologies been so vocal in France?
 The answer may lie in a number of factors.
-First of all, the Covid-19 pandemic happened in a particular historical moment that has arguably marked a notably following a year’s unrest spurred by the and a two-month
+First of all, the Covid-19 pandemic happened in a particular historical moment that has arguably marked a new low for citizens’ trust in politics – notably following a year’s unrest spurred by the Yellow Vests movement, and a two-month strike among public transport workers.

-Secondly, France has a long history of NGOs and other civil society organisations working as “guardians” of digital freedoms, from inspired to or the And finally, the French Privacy and Data Protection Commission is one of the most established agencies of its kind.
-Since reactions to the controversial project (an attempt by the government to create a centralised database of citizens’ personal data) led to its creation in the CNIL has proved to be an attentive observer of the potential misuses or abuses of digital tools, which has also been the case
+Secondly, France has a long history of NGOs and other civil society organisations working as “guardians” of digital freedoms, from the free-software inspired April to La Quadrature du Net, or the French chapter of the Internet Society.
+And finally, the French Privacy and Data Protection Commission (CNIL) is one of the most established agencies of its kind.
+Since reactions to the controversial Safari project (an attempt by the government to create a centralised database of citizens’ personal data) led to its creation in 1978, the CNIL has proved to be an attentive observer of the potential misuses or abuses of digital tools, which has also been the case during the Covid-19 pandemic.

 This mix of citizen- and institution-led vigilance, coupled with a high level of mistrust in politics and its solutions, is likely to be responsible for the variety of forms of resistance to Covid-related digital technologies in France, more widespread and organised than in other parts of the world.